licensezero/guide.licensezero.com/index.md

 Any open developer can choose one of the [public license options](#public-licenses), add its text to `LICENSE`, [offer private licenses through the API](#offering-private-liceness), and link to their [project page](#project-pages) in `README` or on a website.
 Users can buy private licenses directly from the project page, and download their signed license file.
 But the process becomes much simpler---much closer to zero friction, for both buyers and sellers---when the [command line interface](#command-line-interface) can find, read, and write package metadata showing which packages correspond to which licensezero.com project IDs.

+The [command line interface](#command-line-interface) finds package metadata by recursing the current working directory, as well as paths provided by queries to dependency-management tools, like `bundler show` for RubyGems.
+When the command line interface finds a `licensezero.json` file, it inventories the packages listed within it.
+It then looks for package-manager metadata files, like `setup.py`, `package.json`, or `pom.xml`, and tries to query them for package scope, name, and version information.

-Currently, the [command line interface](#command-line-interface) can comprehends metadata for [npm packages](https://www.npmjs.com).
-But support for other ecosystems is planned.
-If you're interested in expanding first-class tooling support to your ecosystem of choice, [reach out in the GitHub repository for the Go port of the CLI](https://github.com/licensezero/cli).
+If you're interested in expanding first-class tooling support to your language or package format of choice, [reach out in the GitHub repository for the Go port of the CLI](https://github.com/licensezero/cli/issues).
 Even if you can't contribute code, pointers to documentation, examples of conventions, and answers to questions will be very helpful.

-As of June of 2018, first-class support for Maven packages is next on the roadmap.
+As of early July of 2018, the command line interface supports:

+- npm packages within the current directory
+- Maven packages within the current directory
+- Python packages within the current directory
+- RubyGems listed by `bundle show --paths`

 ## <a id="contributions">Contributions</a>